Mathilde Lemoine

-Mathilde Lemoine is a macro-economist, specialized in monetary policies, public choice and macroeconomic forecasting.
-She is also a specialist in evaluating the consequences of international negotiations, fiscal and European policies, as well as in subjects related to employment, worker qualification, competitiveness and potential growth rates.
-Mathilde Lemoine also writes regularly on real estate and market finance.

 Education

 After obtaining her undergraduate and master's degrees in Applied Economics at the Université Paris IX Dauphine, Mathilde Lemoine specialized in the areas of macroeconomics and international finance through her advanced degree work in Applied Economics and International Finance at Sciences Po in Paris in 1993.
 Mathilde Lemoine then spent three years as a temporary research professor from 1996 to 1999.
 She obtained a Ph.D. in Economic Science in 1997 from the Institut d’Etudes Politiques de Paris (Sciences Po Paris).
 During this period, she performed her research work on public economics and macroeconomic analysis at the Fondation national des sciences politiques.

 Career

-From 2000 to 2002, Mathilde Lemoine served as an economist and Secretary General at the Observatoire Français des Conjonctures Economiques (the French Economic Observatory, an independent and public economic think tank), presided by Jean-Paul Fitoussi.
+From 2000 to 2002, Mathilde Lemoine served as an economist and Secretary General at the Observatoire Français des Conjonctures Économiques (an independent and public economic think tank), presided by Jean-Paul Fitoussi.

 In 2002, she was appointed as a Technical Advisor to the French Foreign Trade Minister, taking charge of macroeconomic and globalization issues.
 Then in December 2004, she was named foreign trade and globalization advisor to the French Minister of the Economy and Finance.
 From 2005 to the end of 2006, she served as Advisor for macroeconomics and tax affairs to the French Prime Minister Dominique de Villepin.

-From 2006 to 2015, Mathilde Lemoine was a senior economist at HSBC and the Head of Economic Research and Market Strategy for its French branch (HSBC France).